The School of Geography, Environment and Earth Science offers a Bachelor of Science and a Bachelor of Arts at undergraduate level.

 Bachelor of Science

-Students in the School can complete a Bachelor of Science with the below listed majors:
+Students in the School can complete a Bachelor of Science (BSc) with the following majors:

 Bachelor of Arts

-Students can also complete a Bachelor of Arts with majors in:
+Students can also complete a Bachelor of Arts (BA) with majors in:

 This course explores the human geographies of Aotearoa, New Zealand in historical and contemporary settings.
-It is taught as two modules in late January and February and internally assessed.
-It is led by Richard Willis.
+GEOG 313 is taught as two modules in late January and February and internally assessed.